Sian-Lee-SA/Home-Assistant-Switch-Manager/.github/PULL_REQUEST_TEMPLATE.md

   creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 -->

-- [ ] You viewed the README and [naming conventions](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager#title-naming-convention)
+- [ ] You viewed the README and conformed to the [naming conventions](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager#title-naming-convention)
 - [ ] You ordered the actions as stated in the README [action order](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager#order-convention)
 - [ ] All filenames are lowercase and uses '-' for spaces and **not** '_'
 - [ ] Images are png